keras-team/keras/docs/templates/applications.md

 keras.applications.music_tagger_crnn.MusicTaggerCRNN(weights='msd', input_tensor=None, include_top=True)
 ```

 A convolutional-recurrent model taking as input a vectorized representation of the Melgram spectrogram of a music track and capable of outputting the musical genre of the track.
-You can use `keras.applications.music_tagger_crnn.preprocess_input` the convert a sound file to a vectorized spectrogram.
+You can use `keras.applications.music_tagger_crnn.preprocess_input` to convert a sound file to a vectorized spectrogram.
 This requires to have installed the [Librosa](http://librosa.github.io/librosa/) library.
 See [the usage example](#music-tagging-and-feature-extraction-with-musictaggercrnn).

 ### Arguments